khaytsus/rigtool/README.md

   * You can combine commands, such as f28450ub will set VFO B to Upper Side Band, frequency 28450.
   * You may also just type 28450, but cannot combine this with any other commands
   * If you want to input a sub-khz frequency, such as 28.2035Mhz, you must put a period in, such as 28.2035 or 28203.5
+ * chan name
+  * Switch to the named channel which is defined in %freqnames
  * u/l
   * Switch to Upper/Lower Side Band
  * c